-The CooperRiis Healing Community was started by a couple with a family member who had a mental health challenge.
+The CooperRiis Healing Community was founded by a couple with a family member who had a mental health challenge.
 It has since earned a national reputation for fostering a supportive, social environment that provides the clinical programs and positive conditions necessary for recovery.

 - Before turning to CooperRiis, some residents have been hospitalized dozens of times, but often the stays are not long enough and don’t include a broad, integrated approach.
 That means the help patients receive can fade in a few days.
 Instead of treating illness, CooperRiis is built on wellness.